-The Competition Law requires that entities seek merger clearance from the Ministry if they are contemplating a transaction that:
+Federal Law No. 4 of 2012, as amended (the Competition Law) requires that entities seek merger clearance from the Ministry of Economy (Ministry) if they are contemplating a transaction that:

-- will result in the acquisition of a direct or indirect, total or partial interest or benefit in assets, equity, or obligations of another entity to which the Competition Law applies; - · will create or promote a dominant position; or - · may affect the level of competition in the relevant market.
+- will result in the acquisition of a direct or indirect, total or partial interest or benefit in assets, equity, or obligations of another entity to which the Competition Law applies; - · will create or promote a dominant position; or - may affect the level of competition in the relevant market.